5 Understanding the Features

 3. Calculate the SHAP value as the difference between the average prediction and the average prediction for the feature value of interest

 Note that this approach only works for our simple linear regression case, and we’d need to use a package incorporating an appropriate method for more complicated settings.
-But it helps get our bearings on what SHAP values tell us.
-Also be aware that our focus is a feature’s marginal contribution at a single observation.
-Our coefficient already tells us the average contribution of a feature across all observations for this linear regression setting, i.e the AME discussed previously.
+But this simplified approach helps get our bearings on what SHAP values tell us.
+Also, be aware that our focus is a feature’s marginal contribution at a single observation.
+Our coefficient already tells us the average contribution of a feature across all observations for this linear regression setting, i.e the average marginal effect discussed previously.

 # first we need to get the average prediction